kt007/Saito/.phrozn/entries/index.markdown

 ##	What is it?

-Saito is an open source web forum written atop of [CakePHP].
+Saito is an open source web forum written in PHP and atop of [CakePHP].

 You can see it running on [macnemo.de], for which it was originally developed.